stabilaprotocol/stabilajava/README.md

-# trident
+# java

-trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications with multi-language.
+java is a SDK that includes libraries for working with STABILA, it makes it easy to build STABILA applications with multi-language.

 ## Contribution